Running a kubernetes cluster locally with kind

 --selector=app.kubernetes.io/component=controller \

-or just manually check the status:
+--timeout=90sor just manually check the status:

 ❯ kubectl get all -n ingress-nginx